fpereiro/proof/notes.md

 Until an instruction matches the F-squares of the last complete configuration, this cycle will be repeated, with the `z`s marking the intsructions already checked.

-Note: Positions in the wtm for each complete comparison: 3333, xx, yy, 9888.
+Note: Positions in the WTM (Web Turing Machine) for each complete comparison and new call to either `anf` (the first three times) and to `sim` (the last time): 3333, 5906, 8053, 9888.

 When it finally goes to `sim`, the tape looks like this: